 Paul was very aware that he persecuted the church (Acts 22:4) before he turned to Jesus and believed.
 Some still were suspicious of him, but he knew his calling.
 An apostle is someone who is sent as a messenger.
 Jesus had twelve apostles who became especially known as the Apostles (usually capitalised).
 Paul understood that he was called by Jesus to be an apostle, who would take the gospel specifically to the Gentiles, (the people of the world who are not Jewish).

 The will of God.

 Jesus spent time in prayer (Luke 11:1, Matthew 26:36, John 17:1).
-As a man Jesus had to communicate with His Heavenly Father.
-In the Garden of Gethsemane just prior to his crucifixion Jesus asked his Father if it was possible to change the plan: “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”
+As a man, Jesus had to communicate with His Heavenly Father.
+In the Garden of Gethsemane just before His crucifixion Jesus asked his Father if it was possible to change the plan: “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”
 (Matthew 26:39).
-In his humanity Jesus was terrified of going to the cross but He wanted above all to do His Fathers will and to finish the work God had sent him to do, to give his life as a sacrifice for our sins (Hebrews 10:12).
+In his humanity, Jesus was terrified of going to the cross but He wanted above all to do His Fathers will and to finish the work God had sent him to do, to give his life as a sacrifice for our sins (Hebrews 10:12).
 The way to be sure you are in the will of God is to pray, ask, seek and then you shall find (Matthew 7:8, Luke 11:10).

 In Christ Jesus.

 Paul is writing to the “saints who are in Ephesus”.
 What does it mean to be a saint?
 The bible does not describe a special type of person who has been canonised because of their holy or virtuous life.
 In the Bible “saints” are all those who believe in Christ Jesus and are part of his church, the faithful in Christ Jesus.